 Our firm offers many services through its network of IARs.
 IARs may conduct advisory services under a trade name (i.e. "Doing Business As" or "DBA") that is held out to the public for marketing purposes.
 WWM does not have any ownership interest in the IAR's trade name or other corporate structure.
 IARs of the Firm set the advisory fees charged to Client which cannot exceed the advisory fee(s) listed in Item 5 of this Brochure.
-Additional Information regarding the nature of the relationship between IARs is described in Items 5 and 10.
+Additional Information regarding the nature of the relationship between Advisory Representatives is described in Items 5 and 10.

 Our firm recommends and selects other investment advisers and receives compensation from those advisers.
-As part of this process, we will provide an initial due diligence on the programs available, gather information from clients about their financial situation, investment objectives, and restrictions, and deliver the required account paperwork and disclosure documents if the client selects a program.
-Prior to referring clients to an investment adviser, we will ensure that they are licensed or notice filed with the respective authorities.
+As part of this process, we will provide an initial due diligence on the programs available, gather information from clients about their financial situation, investment objectives and restrictions, and deliver the required account paperwork and disclosure documents if the client selects a program.
+Prior to referring clients to an investment adviser, we will ensure that they are licensed, or notice filed with the respective authorities.

 The investment adviser will pay us a portion of the investment advisory fee that they charge you for managing your account.
 The investment adviser will establish and maintain their own separate billing processes over which we have no control.
-Details can be found in their separate written disclosure documents.
+In general, they will directly bill you and describe how this works in their separate written disclosure documents.
+The investment adviser will not directly charge you a higher fee than they would have charged without us introducing you to them.
 The compensation paid to us by the investment advisers may vary, and thus, there may be a conflict of interest as we may be incentivized to recommend investment advisers depending on the compensation they pay us.
 To minimize this conflict our firm will make our selections in the best interest of our clients.